(214) 390-7947 (Overseas Callers)

 It can be intimidating to visit Kenya and spend time volunteering without any guidance or supervision.
 Fortunately, our local staff and in-country coordinator are always ready to help you.
 Our in-country coordinator will be responsible for guiding you throughout your time abroad.

 Yes, our volunteers can change their project if they have some issues with their first choice.
-However, this rarely occurs, and our volunteers are in general quite satisfied with our program offerings.
+However, this rarely occurs, and our volunteers are in general, quite satisfied with our program offerings.
 Contact our in-country coordinator to discuss this issue, and a new project will be selected based on availability.

 Can I work on more than one volunteer program in Kenya at a time?

 Yes, you can work on more than one volunteer project at a time if that is what you wish to do.
 You should get in touch with our in-country coordinator if you decide you are up to the challenge.
-However, you should know that each of our projects requires you to work for at least 4 -5 hours per day so it can be physically exhausting to work on more than one volunteer project at a time.
-Consider splitting your trip in two and dividing the time between the two projects for a more manageable option.
+However, you should know that each of our projects requires you to work for at least 4 -5 hours per day, so it can be physically exhausting to work on more than one volunteer project at a time.
+Consider splitting your trip into two and dividing the time between the two projects for a more manageable option.

 How old should I be to take part in these projects?